__________________________________

 Continuing with modernists topics ‘Uniform’ critiques youth culture today and in particular the patterns amongst teensters and scenesters hanging out in malls being idle, following popular culture trends, abusing drink, drugs and others “when they have entertainment and things to pass the time".

 One feature that made predecessor Silent Alarm such a hit for music fans was love, and Bloc Party haven’t departed from this notion.
-Tracks like ‘I Still Remember’ and ‘Sunday’ are memoirs of love past and present, which ooze confidence and nostalgia (“Our love could have soured, o
+Tracks like ‘I Still Remember’ and ‘Sunday’ are memoirs of love past and present, which ooze confidence and nostalgia (“Our love could have soured, over playgrounds and rooftops”).

 A Weekend In The City is a record scored straight down the middle, coupling love and grit, an album which backdrops the state of a nation.
 Overflowing with intelligent beats and finely produced rhythm there’s no reason for it to not replica the success of its older brother.
 There’s no need to speak further, the album is summed up in its first line, ambitiously “trying to be heroic in an age of modernity”.